-Urodynamic tests are used to examine the function of the bladder, sphincters and urethra to store and release urine.
+Urodynamic tests are used to examine the function of the bladder, sphincters, and urethra to store and release urine.
 There are various types of tests that may be needed, depending on the specific case at hand.
 These include simple observation tests, as well as complex examinations with specialized equipment.

-The patient is asked to urinate in a private area into a toilet with a container to collect and measure the urine.
+Typically during a uroflowmetry test, the patient is asked to urinate in a private area into a toilet with a container to collect and measure the urine.
 The device automatically graphs the urine flow rate each second, providing valuable information about the highest flow rate and how long it takes to reach this.
 The results of the uroflowmetry test reflect the strength of the bladder muscles and indicate if there is any blockage to the urine flow.

 Alternatively, a crude method to measure the urine flow is sometimes used, which involves recording the time it takes to urinate into a container that can weigh the urine.

 Video urodynamic tests use visual recording mechanisms to monitor the filling and emptying of the bladder.
-This may include imaging techniques such as x-ray or ultrasound scans.
+This may include imaging techniques such as X-ray or ultrasound scans.